testpatchesorg/qubership-workflow-hub/README.md

 The repository for reusable workflows.

+Detailed description of existing workflows can be found here [Index of Workflow Documentation](https://github.com/Netcracker/qubership-workflow-hub/blob/main/.github/workflows/docs/index.md)

+Below is the short description of how to implement common workflows in any Netcracker repository.
+All necessery secrets and variables for common workflows are already present on organization level, no additional settings or configurations are required.

 ## Common workflows

 There are several reusable workflows which should be added into every Netcracker repository, see the description below.